cnshsliu/bpgpt/README.md

 ### Pre-requisites

 1. Node.js 14.17.0 or above
 2. Mongodb instance which you can access, you should have a correct connnection string to your Mongodb instance, for example: "mongodb://127.0.0.1:27017/emp"; you will configure it in your "setenv.sh" script later.
-3. Make sure your mongodb instance has replicaSet enabled. <a href="#mongodb_replicaset">see here for details</a>
+Make sure your mongodb instance has replicaSet enabled. <a href="#mongodb-replicaset">see here for details</a>
-4. Redis instance which you can access, you should have a correct connnection string to your Redis instance, for example: "redis://default:foobared@localhost:6379"; you will configure it in your "setenv.sh" script later.
+3. Redis instance which you can access, you should have a correct connnection string to your Redis instance, for example: "redis://default:foobared@localhost:6379"; you will configure it in your "setenv.sh" script later.
-5. SMTP server which you can access, you should have SMTP server address, port, user name and password ready; you will configure them in your "setenv.sh" script later.
+4. SMTP server which you can access, you should have SMTP server address, port, user name and password ready; you will configure them in your "setenv.sh" script later.
-6. Caddy server is used as a reverse proxy server with https enabled, it's helpful for local development environment. for example, we use 'workgpt.localhost' as the server name for backend server, 'lkh.ai.localhost' as the web front server name. so we should have this in '/etc/hosts'
+5. Caddy server is used as a reverse proxy server with https enabled, it's helpful for local development environment. for example, we use 'workgpt.localhost' as the server name for backend server, 'lkh.ai.localhost' as the web front server name. so we should have this in '/etc/hosts'

 ```
 127.0.0.1       workgpt.localhost